The hip-hop industry has taken the world by storm. From clever phrases to catchy instrumentals, it has ‘heads boppin’ all over the world.

 At the age of 29, I have had my VERY fair share of solid partying from the age of 18 – 24, from beer pong tables, to countless drinking games, sloppy dancing nights and walks home that I never remembered.

-It is rather blasphemous to say that I do not like hip hop, because in fact I do listen to it while I work out.
+It is rather blasphemous to say that I do not like hip-hop, because, in fact, I do listen to it to this day while I work out.

-I cannot sit here and say however that listening to hip hop has had a major influence on my lifestyle and the more I had listened to it, the more I had wanted to party, and the partying certainly influenced listening to it.
+I cannot sit here and say that listening to hip hop has had a major influence on my lifestyle, and the more I had listened to it, the more I had wanted to party, and the partying certainly influenced listening to it.